zenOfBass/Fortune/README.md

 **_The Page_**

 - As it represents the beginning of a personal journey, the _Page_ is a “0” value card, standing behind the 2 of each suit.
+On a straight however, it would come before the ace; as page/0, ace, 2, 3 and 4.

 - _The Page_ will also change the game in two more ways: